 - Helps in expanding vocabulary

-- Increases the potential to understand context of concepts
+- Increases the potential to understand the context of concepts

 - Improves reading comprehension and creativity